-Keen to add a certain pattern to your space but feel it won’t work with your existing scheme?
-It doesn’t necessarily need to colour match.
+Keen to add a certain pattern to your space but feel it won't work with your existing scheme?
+Your modern living room blind ideas don't necessarily need to colour match.
 Go bespoke and get the fabric made up into Roman blinds.
 Request a band of plain fabric around the edges of the blinds that picks up a dominant shade that features elsewhere in the room to tie the two together.

 Roman blinds are also a great solution if you're looking for some practical bay window ideas.
 Instead of fussing around with huge living room curtains and special bay window poles, just measure up and get three matching Roman blinds made for the space instead.

 It's a pricey option, but if you have unusually shaped windows, the very best way you can dress them if by getting made-to-measure living room blind ideas.
 Whether open or closed, they'll look neat and tidy, and won't obscure the light unless you want them to.

 If your windows are a feature of your modern living room ideas - whether peaked, arched or architecturally unusual - investing in bespoke blinds is even more essential to allow the glazing shape to shine.